 With the introduction of Passenger Liners, there was also the opportunity to charge passengers for the privilege of sending messages to shore stations for onward delivery to loved ones.
 Indeed, confusion arising from the commercial demands on the Radio Officers on board R.M.S.
 Titanic on the 14th to 15th April 1912 may have played a part in the tragic sinking and delayed rescue efforts for Titanic.
 However, like Arthur Jeffries, R.M.S.
 Titanic Radio Officer Jack Phillips, age 25, lost his life while ensuring that an SOS message was sent.
 This is, incorrectly, sometimes considered to be the first use of the new distress signal SOS; however, the SOS distress signal was adopted in 1906 and was first used in 1910 by a ship named Minihaha.

-The station will also play a part in the 2018 Centenary commemorations for R.M.S.
+The station also played a part in the 2018 Centenary commemorations for R.M.S.
 Leinster.
 Through the use of a Special Radio Licence and Call Sign EI100MCV, which contains the original Radio Call Sign of R.M.S.
-Leinster (MCV), the station has been bringing the story of R.M.S.
-Leinster to a worldwide audience.
-To date we have communicated, through voice or Morse code with over 3,000 other amateur radio stations from various countries, with 11,000 views from 64 countries on our web page, https://www.qrz.com/db/EI100MCV .
+Leinster (MCV), the station brought the story of R.M.S.
+Leinster to a worldwide audience, communicating, through voice or Morse code with over 3,000 other amateur radio stations from various countries, with 11,000 views from 64 countries on our web page, https://www.qrz.com/db/EI100MCV.

-In the days around the 10th October there will be a link between EI100MCV and a station in Holyhead using the call sign GB100MCV to mark the R.M.S.
+In the days before and after the 10th October 2018 there was a link between EI100MCV and a station in Holyhead using the call sign GB100MCV to mark the R.M.S.
 Leinster Centenary and the close bond between the two Harbour towns.